Please refer to the University’s Glossary of Terms for policies and procedures.

 Some records may be eligible for early disposal in accordance with the Disposal of Digitised Records – Procedures.
 Business areas seeking to undertake this activity should refer to this procedure and be guided by Information Management Services before starting any digitisation of original print records.

 Records determined to be of historical or cultural significance to the University can be retained for longer than the minimum period required.
 This includes records substantially contributing to the knowledge and understanding of aspects of University history, society, culture, environment and people.
-Assistance in determining records of this nature is available via the Information Management Services Unit, following criteria outlined by Queensland State Archives for substantial contribution to community memory.
+Assistance in determining records of this nature is available via Information Management Services, following criteria outlined by Queensland State Archives for substantial contribution to community memory.

 5. Information accessibility